 The posthumous pairing of Peri with King Yrcanos at the end of "Trial of a Time Lord".
 Apparently, Colin Baker was distressed by Peri's death at the end of the "Mindwarp" portion of the Trial story arc and mentioned this to producer John Nathan-Turner.
 JNT, in his usual subtle way, fixed the problem by giving the Inquisitor a quick line stating that Peri is living happily with Yrcanos as a warrior queen, despite how nothing in the story, apart from the brief clip of his putting his hand on her shoulder that is shown after that line, supports that romance, and doing a Retcon of it makes a hash of the entire end of the story.

 River and Eleven for some, due to the main gimmick of their relationship being that they meet in the wrong order and therefore one tends to gain affection as the other loses it.
-Post-"The Wedding of River Song" they seem to be on the same wavelength, alleviating this somewhat for fans who don't hate their relationship altogether.
+Post-"The Wedding of River Song" they seem to be on the same wavelength, alleviating this aspect of their relationship.

 Fan reaction to almost any regeneration and companion addition, sometimes initial, sometimes permanent.
 Given that the show is over 50 years old and finished its 33rd season in 2013, with regular change of cast and fourteen different actors who played the main character's thirteen different incarnationsnote counting Richard Hurndall's portrayal of the First Doctor in "The Five Doctors" anniversary special, and John Hurt's "War Doctor" and Capaldi's cameo as the "Twelfth" Doctor in "The Day of the Doctor" anniversary special, it is bound to invoke this trope.

-They Wasted A Perfectly Good Character: The Great Intelligence in the second part of Series 7.
+The Great Intelligence in the second part of Series 7.
 The show makes an effort to reimagine him as an Evil Counterpart to The Doctor, and seems to leave the impression he'll be an interesting long-term enemy toward The Doctor.
-Not only are the implications or similarities to The Doctor and Great Intelligence left mostly unexplored, but by the end of the series, the Intelligence is most likely dead, or won't be appearing for a long time.
+Not only are the implications or similarities to The Doctor and Great Intelligence left mostly unexplored, but by the end of the series, the Intelligence is most likely dead, or at least won't be appearing again for a long time.

 As noted, the claim for shortest tenure belongs to the Eighth Doctor.
 Which for all the flaws of his one singular appearance in-canon, most will agree that Paul McGann gave it all it was worth and was a great Doctor nevertheless.